top of page

 SEAPI produces research and policy analysis to inform the work of policymakers and frontline peacebuilders alike.
 We conduct training and accompaniment for key stakeholders from across the region and convene diverse stakeholders to seek non-violent resolution to conflict.

-Our work primarily aims to
+Our work aims to

 1. Combat drivers of conflict such as crime, injustice, and poverty.